hypervel/hypervel.org/docs/README.md

 ### Testing

-Laravel Hyperf is built for testing.
+Hypervel is built for testing.
 From unit tests to feature tests, you’ll feel more confident in deploying your application:

 ```php
 class RefreshDatabaseTest extends TestCase